|

 So now we should set up two additional

 tables SERVICING & PARTS - adding REGNO as a key to each.
+The partial model for this data is

 now taking shape: